stratux/stratux-setup/README.md

 The script is currently in beta development.

-Both 1090ES and 978UAT SDR dongles have been tested on an RPi2 and RPi3 (for both Raspbian Jessie and Jessie Lite, image resize required for both), and an Odroid-C2 running Ubuntu64-16.04lts-mate.
+Both 1090ES and 978UAT SDR dongles have been tested on an RPi2 and RPi3 (for both Raspbian Jessie and Jessie Lite an image resize is required), and an Odroid-C2 running Ubuntu64-16.04lts-mate.
 All three boards worked with both an Edimax EW-7811Un and an Odroid Module 0 (Ralink RT5370) Wifi USB adapter, no extra configuration required.
 But virtually any natively